Definitive Definitions: What is SD-WAN?

 Simplify Network Scalability and Management: For enterprises with many connected locations across the globe, SD-WAN makes the network infrastructure modular and extensible so it’s fast and easy to scale up or down.
 It also acts as a single point of management, giving IT teams greater visibility into usage or bottlenecks and giving them the power to prioritize bandwidth allocation for their most critical business applications.
 The end result: enhanced network agility, performance, and control.

-Software defined architectural models can be applied to lots of different IT technologies.
-With SD-WAN it’s applied to wide area networks, but it can also be applied to virtual private networks, data centers, and networking capabilities--hence the name software defined networking (SDN).
+Software-defined architectural models can be applied to lots of different IT technologies.
+With SD-WAN it’s applied to wide area networks, but it can also be applied to virtual private networks, data centers, and networking capabilities–hence the name software-defined networking (SDN).
 As a more broad term, SDN can include network function virtualization as well as other capabilities.
-Learn where software defined networking will take us in the future.

 What’s Wrong with the “Old Way” of Networking?